SherlockPsy/Life/THE_DIGITAL_CORTEX.md

-# THE DIGITAL CORTEX
+# THE_DIGITAL_CORTEX
 ## The Public Ledger of Reality

-Version: 1.1 (Constitutional Lock)
+Version: 2.0 (Constitutional Lock)
-Status: ACTIVE
+Status: AUTHORITATIVE

 ---

-## PREAMBLE: WHAT THIS IS (AND IS NOT)
+## PREAMBLE: WHAT THIS IS

-The **Digital Cortex** is not a brain.
+The Digital Cortex is not a mind.
-It does not think.
-It does not understand.
+It is not memory.
-It does not interpret.
+It is not interpretation.

-It is a **ledger**.
+The Digital Cortex is a **ledger**.

-Its sole function is to **store Exposed Evidence exactly as written** and make that evidence retrievable.

-If a thing is not written here as evidence, it does not exist.
+It stores text.
+It exposes text.
+It never understands text.

 ---

+## CORE ASSERTION

+> If it is not written here as public evidence, it did not happen.

+There is no other shared reality.

+---

-## I. THE ATOMIC UNIT: THE EVIDENCE BLOCK
+## I. THE EVIDENCE BLOCK (ATOMIC UNIT)

-Every occurrence in reality is recorded as a discrete **Evidence Block**.
+All public reality exists as **Evidence Blocks**.

-An Evidence Block represents:
+Each Evidence Block represents:
 - a single action
 - a single utterance
-- a single observable moment
+- a single observable event

 Nothing more.

+---

-### A. Evidence Block Contents
+### A. REQUIRED FIELDS

-Each Block contains:
+Each Evidence Block contains exactly:

 1. **Ordering Token**
-   A monotonic append-only ordering marker.
-   - Used only to preserve sequence.
+   - Append-only
+   - Monotonic
-   - Carries no semantic meaning.
+   - Carries no temporal meaning
-   - Is never interpreted as duration or elapsed time.
+   - Preserves sequence only

 2. **Source**
-   The entity responsible for the action or utterance.
+   - The entity that produced the action or utterance

 3. **Context**
-   A semantic descriptor of where or in what situation the evidence occurred.
+   - A semantic descriptor of situation or location
-   - This is descriptive, not authoritative.
+   - Descriptive, not authoritative

 4. **Evidence Text**
-   The raw, immutable text describing observable reality.
+   - Raw, immutable text

-Example:

-> Ordering: 00018492
-> Source: Rebecca
-> Context: Kitchen
-> Evidence:
-> “She sets the mug down with a soft clink and presses her palm flat against the counter.”
+   - Describing observable reality only

+---

-### B. Prohibited Fields
+### B. FORBIDDEN FIELDS

 An Evidence Block MUST NOT contain:
 - emotional labels
 - inferred intent
-- mental states
+- internal thoughts
-- numeric measurements of condition
 - summaries
+- diagnoses
 - future implications
+- numeric metrics

 ---

 ## II.
-IMMUTABILITY AND IRREVERSIBILITY
+IMMUTABILITY

 Once written:
-- Evidence is never edited.
+- Evidence is never edited
-- Evidence is never deleted.
+- Evidence is never deleted
-- Evidence is never overwritten.
+- Evidence is never overwritten

-Contradictions are resolved only by **later evidence**, never by modifying earlier blocks.
+Contradictions persist until later evidence resolves them.

 ---

 ## III.
+AUXILIARY METADATA (NON-ONTOLOGICAL)

+The Cortex MAY store auxiliary metadata to assist retrieval.

+This metadata is **not reality**.

+---

+### A. Tags

+Tags are:
+- clerical
+- concrete
+- mechanically extracted

+They may represent:
+- objects
+- locations
+- named entities
+- concrete actions

+They MUST NOT represent:
+- emotion
+- intention
+- importance
+- abstraction

+Tags have no semantic authority.

+---

+### B. Vectors

+Vectors are:
+- mathematical fingerprints
+- opaque
+- non-authoritative

+They support associative retrieval only.

+Vectors:
+- do not encode meaning
+- do not encode importance
+- do not decay over time

+Removing vectors must not change reality.

+---

+## IV.
 RETRIEVAL IS NOT MEMORY

-The Digital Cortex does not “remember.”
+The Cortex does not remember.
-It does not decide what matters.
+It does not prioritize.

-Retrieval is a **mechanical operation** that selects candidate evidence for rereading.

-### A. Retrieval Purpose

-Retrieval exists only to:
-- limit prompt size
-- surface potentially relevant past evidence

-It does not:
+It does not decide relevance.

-- assert facts
+Retrieval:
+- selects candidate Evidence Blocks
+- asserts no importance
-- resolve meaning
+- asserts no meaning

-- determine truth
+Meaning arises only when reread.

 ---

-## IV.
-RETRIEVAL METADATA (NON-AUTHORITATIVE)

-To enable retrieval at scale, the Cortex may store **auxiliary metadata** alongside each Block.

-These fields exist solely to assist lookup.

-They are not reality.

-### A. Semantic Vectors

-- Vectors are mathematical fingerprints of text similarity.
-- They are opaque to the system’s meaning layer.
-- They MUST NOT be treated as facts, weights, or truth indicators.

-Vectors:
-- select candidates
-- never assert relevance

-### B. Tags (Anchors)

-- Tags are extracted directly from the evidence text.
-- They describe **objects, locations, and concrete references only**.
-- Tags do not normalize meaning.
-- Tags do not summarize.
+## V. ABSENCE AS EVIDENCE

+Absence of evidence is meaningful.

 Examples:
-- `Mug`
-- `Table`
-- `Door`
-- `Whisper`

-Forbidden tags:
-- `Anger`
-- `Trust`
-- `Regret`
-- `Fear`
+- no evidence of sleep
+- no evidence of communication
+- no evidence of repair

+The Cortex does not label absence.
+Readers infer it.

 ---

-## V. RETRIEVAL CONSTRAINTS

-### A. No Global Interpretation

-The Cortex MUST NOT:
-- rank memories by importance
-- prioritize “emotional” memories
-- decide what an Agent “should remember”

-All interpretation occurs only when a Reader rereads evidence.

-### B. No Future Storage

-The Cortex MUST NOT store:
-- scheduled events
-- future evidence
-- anticipated actions
-- reminders
-- placeholders

-There is no future until it is written.

----

 ## VI.
 SCALE AND DURATION

 The Cortex may contain:
-- days of evidence
+- minutes of evidence
 - years of evidence
 - decades of evidence

-Age does not degrade truth.
+Age does not weaken truth.

-Older evidence is not weaker.
-Newer evidence is not stronger.
+Recency does not strengthen truth.

 Only rereading creates influence.

 ---

 ## VII.
-ABSENCE AS EVIDENCE

-The absence of a type of evidence is itself meaningful.

-Example:
-- No evidence of eating
-- No evidence of sleep
-- No evidence of communication
+PROHIBITIONS

-The Cortex does not label this absence.
+The Digital Cortex MUST NOT:
-Readers may infer it when rereading.

----

-## VIII.
-WHAT THE DIGITAL CORTEX GUARANTEES

-- Fidelity: text is preserved exactly
-- Permanence: nothing is lost
-- Neutrality: no meaning is imposed

-That is all.
+- summarize history
+- compress memory into traits
+- track state
+- schedule events
+- store future evidence
+- rank importance

+If it interprets, it violates the constitution.

 ---